theforeman/forklift/docs/production.md

 ### Local Deployment

 1. ssh to target machine **as root**
-2. Install Ansible -- `yum install ansible` (this will require the EPEL repo)
+2. Install Ansible -- `yum install ansible` (for example from the EPEL repo)
 3. Clone this repository - `git clone https://github.com/theforeman/forklift.git`
 4. Enter the repository - `cd forklift`
 5. Make sure DNS is set up properly.
 This is a Foreman requirement, not an Ansible requirement.